Whether you buy your dog food or make it yourself, your dog needs a balanced diet to stay healthy. That includes a mix of:

 Both dry and canned dog food will give your dog good nutrition.
 Some experts prefer dry food because it may help keep teeth and gums healthy.

-If you make your own dog food, use recipes created by nutritionists to be "complete and balanced."
+If you make your own dog food, get the advice of your vet for recipes that are "complete and balanced."

 Here's why nutrients are good for your dog: